orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Display the current record and return the parent:
+- Displays the current record and return the parent:

   ```json
   { "code":